Many-Body Localization in the Age of Classical Computing: Thermalization and its counterexamples

-where the first term on the r.h.s.~acts non-trivially only within the small ergodic seed, the second term describes the interaction between the spin-1/2 particle at site $j$ with a randomly selected particle within the small ergodic seed ($\alpha$ is the coupling parameter), and the third term describes the impact of random magnetic field.
+where the first term on the r.h.s.~acts non-trivially only within the small ergodic seed, the second term describes the interaction between the spin-1/2 at site $j$ with a randomly selected spin $n(j)$ within the ergodic seed ($\alpha$ is the coupling parameter and $n(j)$ for different $j$ are uncorrelated), and the third term describes the impact of random magnetic field on the localized spins.
 The actual relevance of the model in \eqref{eq:Havalanche} for the description of the disordered spin chains, and systems in higher-dimensional lattices, is still unclear.
 However, a recent study~\cite{Suntajs22} argued that these types of models, dubbed quantum sun models, are interesting {\it per se}, since they allow for an accurate numerical determination of the ergodicity breaking transition point that agrees to high precision with the analytical prediction based on the hybridization condition~\cite{DeRoeck17}.
 Throughout this review, we will refer in several occasions to the quantum sun models, such as the one in Eq.~\eqref{eq:Havalanche}, as a reference point of the ergodicity breaking transition that is adequately described by the state-of-the-art numerical simulations on classical computers.